-The Berry Street Heritage Collection dates from around 1877 to 1991.
+The Berry Street Heritage Collection dates back to around 1877.
 The records relate to the operation of Berry Street and its predecessor agencies.
 The collection includes client records, admission records, adoption records, visitors' book from Sutherland Homes reunion, press cuttings, Berry Street publications and photographs.

 Contact the Archivist, Heritage and Background Information Service, Berry Street:

 19 June 2014

 First published by the Find & Connect Web Resource Project for the Commonwealth of Australia, 2011